 An alternative approach to using these hand-designed components in AutoML is to search for entire algorithms from scratch.
 This is challenging because it requires the exploration of vast and sparse search spaces, yet it has great potential benefits — it is not biased toward what we already know and potentially allows for the discovery of new and better ML architectures.
 By analogy, if one were building a house from scratch, there is more potential for flexibility or improvement than if one was constructing a house using only prefabricated rooms.
 However, the discovery of such housing designs may be more difficult because there are many more possible ways to combine the bricks and mortar than there are of combining pre-made designs of entire rooms.
-As such, early research into algorithm learning from scratch focused on one aspect of the algorithm, to reduce the search space and compute required, such as thelearning rule, and has not been revisited muchsince the early 90s.
+As such, early research into algorithm learning from scratch focused on one aspect of the algorithm, to reduce the search space and compute required, such as the, and has not been revisited much.
 Until now.

 Extendinginto evolutionary AutoML, our, to be published at ICML 2020, demonstrates that it is possible to successfully evolve ML algorithms from scratch.
 The approach we propose, calledAutoML-Zero, starts from empty programs and, using only basic mathematical operations as building blocks, applies evolutionary methods to automatically find the code for complete ML algorithms.
 Given small image classification problems, our method rediscovered fundamental ML techniques, such as 2-layer neural networks with,and the like, which have been invented by researchers throughout the years.
 This result demonstrates the plausibility of automatically discovering more novel ML algorithms to address harder problems in the future.